Skip to main content

 Forward Kinematics

-Calculating end effector position from joint angles.
-The 'easy' direction of kinematics.
+Calculating end effector position and orientation given joint angles.

 G